Climate of Madrid

-Madrid and its metropolitan area has a Mediterranean climate (Köppen climate classification: Csa) which transitions to a cold semi-arid climate (BSk).
+Madrid and its metropolitan area has a cold semi-arid climate (Köppen climate classification: BSk) which transitions to a mediterranean climate (Csa) on the western half of the city.
 According to the Troll-Paffen climate classification, Madrid has warm-temperate subtropical climate (Warmgemäßigt-subtropisches Zonenklima) and according to the Siegmund/Frankenberg climate classification, Madrid has a subtropical climate.

-However, the most widespread climate classification is that Madrid presents a climate of transition between the Mediterranean climate (Köppen climate classification: Csa) and the cold semi-arid climate (BSk), with hot summers and relatively cool winters with somewhat frequent frosts (15 days have lows under 0 C on average) and occasional snowfalls, with 3-4 snowy days on average.
+Madrid has hot summers and relatively cool winters with somewhat frequent frosts (13 days have lows under 0 C on average) and occasional snowfalls, with 3-4 snowy days on average.

+Temperature

+Annual average temperature in the city center is around 15.4 C, while in the airport area is around 14.9 C. The city center generally have warmer temperatures year round, due to the urban heat island, causing nighttime temperatures in the center to be higher than in areas outside, despite daytime temperatures being slightly lower in relation to the surrounding areas.

 Seasons

 Spring

 Late Spring, in the months of May and June, is witness to the peak of pollinization of Gramineae, the main culprit behind rhinitis and bronchial asthma in Madrid.
 Years with high concentrations have proven a public health issue, with punctual cases of asthma epidemics among the inhabitants of Madrid in the aforementioned months.